 The City of Charlottesville has taken an active role in the preservation, protection, expansion, monitoring, and education about its urban forest.
-The City Parks Department is responsible for planting, maintenance, and removal of trees on public properties including parks, schools, street right-of-ways, and at public buildings such as City Hall.
+The Charlottesville Parks & Recreation department is responsible for planting, maintenance, and removal of trees on public properties including parks, schools, street right-of-ways, and at public buildings such as City Hall.
 This page provides information on a variety of programs, policies, studies, and efforts related to urban forest management.

 The City has an appointed Tree Commission to help advise staff and council on urban forest management efforts and policies.

-The City has been recognized by the Arbor Day Foundation TREE CITY USA for 8 years, and received a" growth award" in 2010 for its efforts to further improve its forestry management.
+The City has been recognized by the Arbor Day Foundation Tree City USA since 2006, and received a "Growth Award" in 2010 for its efforts to further improve its forestry management.

 Urban Tree Canopy Management